About Guruji

 Changing Phases

-In 1993, Shivaji met his Sadguru, Swami Chidananda Saraswati (the closest and senior most disciple of Swami Sivananda Saraswati, and the former president of ‘The Divine Life Society’, founded by Swami Sivananda, Rishikesh, Uttarakhand.
-Himalaya).
-He was initiated into the Hindu Vedic religious order with the spiritual name Brahmachari Shiva Shankar Chaitanya by Swamiji.
+In 1993, a pivotal shift occurred in Shivaji’s spiritual journey when he met his Sadguru, Swami Chidananda Saraswati—renowned as the closest and most senior disciple of Swami Sivananda Saraswati, and the former president of The Divine Life Society, founded by Swami Sivananda in Rishikesh, Uttarakhand (Himalayas).
+Under his guidance, Shivaji was formally initiated into the Hindu Vedic monastic order and received the spiritual name Brahmachari Shiva Shankara Chaitanya.

 Closing Lines to Commence a New Chapter